Skip to content Skip to main navigation Report an accessibility issue

 • Engaged Inquiries (EI)

-The subcommittees serve in an advisory role to the Volunteer Core (General Education) committee and are charged with management of the lists of courses to be included in the Volunteer Core (General Education) requirement for their respective subcommittee.
+1. The subcommittees serve in an advisory role to the Volunteer Core Committee and are charged with management of the lists of courses to be included in the Volunteer Core requirement for their respective subcommittee.
 Specifically, subcommittees:

-• review and make recommendations for approving Volunteer Core (General Education) courses
+• review and make recommendations for approving Volunteer Core courses

-• review courses for continuation as Volunteer Core (General Education) courses
+• review courses for continuation as Volunteer Core courses

-• review student petitions for Volunteer Core (General Education) courses
+• review student petitions for Volunteer Core courses

-• coordinate with the chair of the Volunteer Core (General Education) Committee to assess courses
+• coordinate with the chair of the Volunteer Core Committee to assess courses

 Selection of Subcommittee Members

-Each subcommittee may range in size as needed but is recommended to have 3-8 faculty members with representation from multiple colleges.
-Each subcommittee should have representatives with subject expertise in the general education category it represents.
+3. Each subcommittee may range in size as needed but is recommended to have 3-8 faculty members with representation from multiple colleges granting undergraduate degrees.
+Each subcommittee should have at least two representatives with subject expertise in the Volunteer Core category it represents.

-Members will serve a 3-year term on a rotating basis and may serve multiple terms.
-The chair of each subcommittee will be appointed by the chair of the General Education committee and will be selected from the pool of members with at least one year of service on the subcommittee.
+4. Members serve a 3-year term on a rotating basis and may serve multiple terms.
+The chair of each subcommittee is appointed by the chair of the Volunteer Core Committee and selected from the pool of members with at least one year of service on the subcommittee.

-Although the subcommittee members in all subcommittees may represent a diverse crosssection of disciplines and colleges, the chair of the subcommittees below will be selected as follows:
+5. Although subcommittee members should represent a diverse cross–section of disciplines and colleges, the chair of some subcommittees is specified:

-• Communicating Orally chair will be from Communication Studies.
+• Oral Communication chair is from Communication Studies.